afonso1738/half-life-2-com/README.md

-# half-life-2-com
+# half-life-2.com
-This is still currently being developed.
+This website/webpage is still being developed.